Valcour Aime: Biography

 Valcour Aime was viewed as the very model of a Louisiana grand seigneur.
 Aime freely spent his wealth in helping the poor and giving donations to religious entities.
-He and his wife sent cart loads of provisions to those in need along the banks of the Mississippi; and in their house were two rooms dedicated exclusively to strangers, and these were never empty.
+His slaves sent cart loads of provisions to those in need along the banks of the Mississippi; and in their house were two rooms dedicated exclusively to strangers, and these were never empty.
 He helped build Jefferson College in Convent, and when it experienced financial difficulties and was on the verge of total collapse, Valcour rescued the complex by purchasing it.
 Later, he gave the entire college to the Marist Fathers.
 According to some accounts, his motivation in securing this transfer to a sectarian entity was to prevent the state from obligating the school to open its doors to freed blacks.
 De Bow's Review Vol. XI, page 437 states, as an alternative explanation, "In 1865, Valcour Aime, who held the greatest part of the shares of the College, being anxious to see the college re-opened, gave his shares to the [priests] that they might conduct the school."
 Aime also donated to the St. James Catholic Church priceless treasures such as two four-feet-tall solid silver candle holders, an organ, statues of the apostles, and a communion rail.
 His most valuable gifts were the twelve paintings of the Stations of the Cross and the two large paintings which hang over the side altars, which he commissioned a famous Italian artist to paint.

 In 1854, his son Gabriel died from yellow fever, which devastated Valcour.
 He gave his son-in-law, Florent Fortier, complete authority over the operations of the sugar refinery and withdrew from public life.
 His wife, and his youngest daughter Félicie, quickly followed Gabriel in death over the next two years and Aime became a virtual recluse.
 He would spend most of his days and nights on his knees praying, and in reading his Bible and his son's journals.

 After attending a Christmas mass, Valcour was caught in a storm on his journey home, and he caught a cold after the temperature plummeted to record lows.
 His condition did not improve, and Valcour Aime died of pneumonia on January 1, 1867.